-Both staff and students alike celebrate World Harmony Day.
-A College Assembly focussed on respecting different cultures and beliefs.
-These events promote respect and tolerance for others from a different background and celebrated individual differences, promoting the rights of others.
+Both staff and students alike celebrate various events such as ANZAC Day.
+A College Assembly focussed on remembering the past and respecting different cultures, beliefs and the future.
+This and other events promote respect and tolerance for others from different backgrounds and celebrated individual differences, promoting the rights of others.
 Other events or speakers were:

 - Salvation Army guest speakers

 - ANZAC Day guest speaker

 - SRC Christmas Harper Appeal Exodus Foundation

+- Kokoda Trail guest speaker

+- Vietnam Veteran speaker (Year 10)